B59-CloudDevOps/learn-ansible/README.md

 Running manually is not a great way and not a right approach to handle.

 The right approach to handle ansible is using PLAYBOOKS ( ansible playbook: ansible scripts )

+To do automation using ANSIBLE, we achieve it using PLAYBOOKS.
+Playbooks are written using YAML.

+> Leanring YAML is very Easy
+    YAML is all about
+        * Dictionary: A key with single value is referred as Dictionary
+                        a: 10
+        * List: A key with multiple values is referred as a List
+                        courses:
+                           - python
+                           - java
+                           - nodejs

+> In ansible, what is a playbook ?
+    1) A playbook is nothing but a list of plays
+    2) A play is nothing but a list of tasks
+    3) A task is nothing but a list of actions

+All the playbooks or yaml files should end with an extension as `.yml or .yaml`